 Reserve Replacement: Total of extensions and discoveries divided by total production for the year.

 Rex Energy is headquartered in State College, Pennsylvania and is an independent oil and gas company operating in the Appalachian, Illinois and Denver-Julesburg Basins within the United States.
 The company's strategy is to pursue its higher potential exploration drilling prospects while acquiring oil and natural gas properties complimentary to its portfolio.

 The Rex Energy Corporation logo is available at

-Except for historical information, statements made in this release, including those relating to significant potential, future earnings, cash flow, capital expenditures, production growth and planned number of wells (as well as the timing of rig operations, natural gas processing plant commissioning and operations, fracture stimulation activities and the completion of wells and the expected dates that wells are producing hydrocarbons that are sold), are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
-These forward-looking statements are indicated by words such as "expected", "expects", "anticipates" and similar words.
+Except for historical information, statements made in this release, including those relating to Rex Energy's expectations to convert 40% of its Butler County proved undeveloped reserves to proved developed by the end of 2011 are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
+These forward-looking statements are indicated by words such as "expects" and similar words.
 These statements are based on assumptions and estimates that management believes are reasonable based on currently available information; however, management's assumptions and the company's future performance are subject to a wide range of business risks and uncertainties, and there is no assurance that these goals and projections can or will be met.
 Any number of factors could cause actual results to differ materially from those in the forward-looking statements, including (without limitation) the following: